AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-07-Optionals.md

 Notice something about the above type declaration?
 It means that the variable is an optional *of* type `Int`.
 So you have to 'unwrap' them to get their actual value.

 How do you 'unwrap' an Optional value?
-By doing this:
+By doing this: `someVariable!`

-{%highlight swift%}
-someVariable!
-{%endhighlight%}

 The '!' is functionally equivalent to casting the Optional<T> to T.